-Whether you're wanting to get away from the harsh chemicals or you're just plain tired of paying so much for your cleaning products, we've got you covered!
-We've compiled a great list of the best homemade cleaners that you can easily make.
+Whether you wanting to avoid harsh chemicals or you're just plain tired of paying so much for your cleaning products, we've got you covered!
+We've compiled a great list of the best homemade cleaners you can easily make at home.
 Bonus?
-Most of the recipes call for ingredients that you likely already have in your house!
+Most of the recipes call for ingredients you likely already have in your house!

-As with all cleaners, you always want to make sure you test any new-to-you cleaners out in an inconspicuous spot.
-They should all work perfectly and shouldn't leave any stains or discolorations, but it's always best to try them out in a small spot before going to town cleaning!
+As with all new-to-you cleaners, test cleaners out in an inconspicuous spot.
+They should all work perfectly and shouldn't leave any stains or discolorations!

 The best thing about these non-toxic, homemade cleaners?
 The whole family can use them!
-We are all about our kids helping out around the house, starting at a young age.
-Most kids want to help, so put them to work and let them enjoy the fruits of their labor when they see how something was able to go from gross to shiny because of their hard work.
+We love kids helping out around the house, starting at a young age.
+Most kids want to help, so put them to work and let them enjoy the fruits of their labor.
+There's nothing like seeing something go from gross to shiny with a little elbow grease!

 HOMEMADE CLEANERS FOR YOUR FLOORS

-The floors are one of the most-used surfaces in your house.
-Keep them clean so you can keep them in tip-top shape!
-Use these homemade cleaners on them know that you've got the cleanest floors in the neighborhood. 😉
+Floors are one of the most-used surfaces in your house.
+Keep them clean to keep them in tip-top shape!
+Use these homemade cleaners, and you'll know you've got the cleanest floors in the neighborhood. 😉

 HOMEMADE CARPET CLEANER